cronvel/kung-fig/doc/KFG.md

 "#strange:key\n": value
 ```

-Unquoted key can contain spaces between words, so this is perfectly legit:
+Unquoted keys can contain spaces between words, so this is perfectly legit:

 ```
 first name: Joe